 "The mission of the National Election Studies (NES) is to produce high quality data on voting, public opinion, and political participation that serve the research needs of social scientists, teachers, students, and policy makers concerned with understanding the theoretical and empirical foundations of mass politics in a democratic society."

 "The Comparative Study of Electoral Systems (CSES) is a collaborative program of cross-national research among election studies conducted in over fifty consolidated and emerging democracies.
 The goals of this unique program of research are threefold: illuminate how electoral institutions constrain the beliefs and behaviors of citizens to condition the nature and quality of democratic choice as expressed through popular elections; understand the nature of political and social cleavages and alignments; and shed light on how citizens, living under diverse political arrangements, evaluate democratic institutions and processes."

-"The International IDEA Voter Turnout Website contains the most comprehensive global collection of political participation statistics available.
+"The International IDEA Voter Turnout Database contains a sizeable global collection of political participation statistics.
 Regularly updated voter turnout figures for national presidential and parliamentary elections since 1945 are presented country by country, using both the number of registered voters and voting age population as indicators.
 Where available, ... the spoilt ballot rate for each election [is also included, as well as] the most recent indicators of literacy and human development, along with the type of electoral system currently used and whether voting is compulsory or not."